-While suicide screenings today rely primarily on a behavioral checklist, scientists are uncovering intriguing new information about what is happening in the brain of someone at higher than normal risk of ending his or her own life.
+While suicide screenings today rely primarily on a behavioral checklist, scientists are uncovering intriguing new information about what is happening in brain of someone at high risk of ending his or her own life.

-Dr. Maria A. Oquendo, professor and vice-chair of the psychiatry department at Columbia University, will discuss those findings and other aspects of suicide in a lecture, one of the activities planned for Mental Illness Awareness Week.
+Dr. Maria A. Oquendo, professor and vice-chairwoman of the psychiatry department at Columbia University, will discuss those findings and other aspects of suicide when she comes to New Mexico on Oct.
+10-11.

-As part of the University of New Mexico’s IDEAS in Psychiatry program, which brings in nationally recognized speakers on mental health, Oquendo will talk about “Suicide: Risk Factors and Strategies for Prevention” at 6 p.m.
+As part of the University of New Mexico’s IDEAS in Psychiatry program, Oquendo will talk about “Suicide: Risk Factors and Strategies for Prevention.”
+She will speak 6 p.m.
+Thursday at UNM’s Domenici Center for Health Sciences Education in Albuquerque and 6 p.m.
 Friday at the CCA Cinematheque in Santa Fe.

-One of those messages, Oquendo said in a telephone interview, is that, while many people think of suicide as a response to a catastrophic event, it more often is part of an underlying psychiatric condition.
+Part of what she will tell listeners, Oquendo said in a telephone interview, is that while many people think of suicide as a response to a catastrophic event, it more often stems from an underlying psychiatric condition.

 “When we study brains, there are interesting differences between those who are depressed but not suicidal,” and those who are, she said.

-One of those differences is linked to fight-or-flight response, which is ignited by stress or danger, but rarely turns off in some people.
+One of those differences is linked to the fight-or-flight response, which is ignited by stress, but rarely turns off in some people, she said.